isaumya/wp-server-stats/readme.txt

 * Shows if PHP short tag is on or off
 * Shows allowed PHP memory for your WordPress site
 * Realtime Amount & Percentage of your PHP memory usage
-* A seperate page to show up even more details about your install PHP & it's various modules
+* A separate page to show up even more details about your install PHP & it's various modules
 * Realtime PHP Memory, RAM Usage & CPU info bar changes color based on the load (you can change the colors from the WP Server Stats General Settings Page)
 * Designed with flat colors (you can change the color scheme if you want)
 * Realtime PHP Memory, RAM Usage & CPU usage info at the admin footer so that no matter what admin page you are, you can always see it
-* Uses advanced WordPress Trainsient Caching mechanism to run the plugin super smooth without eating a lot of server resource.
+* Uses advanced WordPress Transient Caching mechanism to run the plugin super smooth without eating a lot of server resource.
 All the cache data will be auto expired on each week and then the plugin will re-cache the updated data again, to **ensure the least possible resource consumption by the plugin**
 * Only shows to the Administrators.
 For Multisite, it will show the details to each site administrators, but not the network admins
 * Option to change the realtime script refresh interval (default: 200ms), color scheme, memcache host and port details from the WP Server Stats - General Settings Page
 * Automatically removes all the data added by this plugin to your WordPress database upon uninstallation of the plugin